cbsd/reggae/README.md

 # Reggae
 *REGister Globaly Access Everywhere* is a package which helps in common DevOps tasks relying on CBSD for management of jails and virtual machines on FreeBSD.
-If you have ever used Vagrant, Reggae is best described as an alternative to Vagrant.
+If you have ever used Vagrant or Docker Compose, Reggae is best described as an alternative to those.

 ## Installation